-Please get in touch if you have any questions - firstname.lastname@example.org
+Please get in touch if you have any questions: firstname.lastname@example.org

-What will be involved?
+What is involved?

-The Population Health Fellows will be placed with local organisations to work on projects addressing population health and will be encouraged and supported in the development of Public Health Approach within the NHS and wider community.
-The allocation of fellows to healthcare organisations will be dependant on the project s that the fellows are assigned to.
-To find out more details please refer to the vacancy advert and supporting documents.
+Population Health Fellows will be placed with local organisations to work on projects addressing population health and will be encouraged and supported in the development of Public Health Approach within the NHS and wider community.
+The allocation of fellows to healthcare organisations is dependent on the projects the fellows are assigned to.
+The pilot involves a mixture of blended learning and contact days.